18F/handbook/_pages/travel-leave/leave.md

 Once the PPL codes are available in HR Links, HR will notify the employee.
 Their timekeeper and the employee/supervisor can amend the time cards retroactively to apply Paid Parental Leave to the employee's time card(s), and they will be credited for the leave they have taken under PPL-FMLA.
 FMLA must be in the initial leave category requested, or else PPL cannot be retroactively applied to this leave.

 *An employee is only entitled to up to 12 workweeks of unpaid leave during any 12-month period.
 If they previously used FMLA leave during the same 12 month period, this needs to be subtracted from the 480 hour entitlement.*

 Annual Leave + Sick Leave: Employees are entitled to use their earned annual and sick leave for parental/maternity leave reasons.
 This would be regular Annual Leave and regular Sick Leave.
 Please note, though, that if these regular leave options are used (without the FMLA extension), the PPL cannot be retroactively applied towards the parental/maternity leave.

-#### Family and Medical Leave Act
+### Family and Medical Leave Act

-The Family and Medical Leave Act (FMLA) allows most federal employees to take up to 12 weeks of **unpaid** leave per 12-month period for: the birth or care of a child, an adoption or placement of child for foster care, the care of a spouse/son/daughter/parent with a serious health condition, a serious health condition of an employee, or a qualifying exigency from spouse, child or parent of an employee on covered active duty in the Armed Forces.
+The Family and Medical Leave Act (FMLA) allows most federal employees to take up to 12 weeks of **unpaid** leave per 12-month period for the following:

+* The birth or care of a child
+* An adoption or placement of child for foster care
+* The care of a spouse/son/daughter/parent with a serious health condition
+* A serious health condition of an employee
+* A qualifying exigency from spouse, child or parent of an employee on covered active duty in the Armed Forces

 An employee is entitled to taking FMLA when they have been an employee of the federal government for **at least 12 months.**

 Former members of the military and/or a military service academy can receive credit for their time.
 They’ll need to fill out form [FERS 3108](https://www.opm.gov/forms/pdf_fill/sf3108.pdf).
 An employee who has transferred from another agency can use their time to count toward the 12-month restriction.

 The Department of Labor has a [detailed guide to FMLA](https://www.dol.gov/agencies/whd/fmla).

 For complete details, see [this recent guidance](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/handbook-on-leave-and-workplace-flexibilities-for-childbirth-adoption-and-foster-care.pdf).

 For a human, readable summary:

 Both parents may use their annual or sick leave after the birth of a child, for the period of the mother’s incapacitation.
 The length of the medically necessary leave is ultimately determined by a doctor’s note, but six weeks for a vaginal birth and eight weeks for a cesarean birth is common.
 After parents exhaust their annual and sick leave, they can run a sick leave deficit of up to the amount they will accrue during their tenure.